Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: Introduction

 In a recent paper \cite{kara2020near}, we established near optimality of finite window policies using a different approach by considering the belief-MDP directly and quantizing the belief space with a nearest neighbor map (under a metric on probability measures which induces the weak convergence topology) that uses finite window information variables.
 In particular, the results in that paper did not establish the convergence of a Q-learning algorithm and strictly speaking required the knowledge of the belief state to choose the nearest element from the finite set.
 As we will see later, the approximate Q learning algorithm does not necessarily choose the nearest element from the finite set induced by the window information variables.
 Thus, in this paper, we explicitly only use the memory variables directly for the approximation.
-On the other hand, in \cite{kara2020near} one could relax filter stability to be under weak convergence, whereas in our current paper we consider filter stability under total variation.
+We also note that the approximation method presented in \cite{kara2020near} only works for a restricted values of the discount factor which depends on the system components and the filter stability terms, whereas the method used in this paper does not put any restrictions on the discount factor.
+On the other hand, in \cite{kara2020near} one could relax filter stability to be under weak convergence; in our current paper we consider filter stability under total variation.
 A detailed comparison is reported in Remark \ref{comparison}.

-{\bf Contributions.} \begin{itemize} \item[(i)] In Theorem \ref{main_thm}, we show that the Q iterations constructed using finite history variables converge under mild ergodicity assumptions on the hidden state process, and the limit fixed point equation corresponds to an optimal solution for an approximate belief-MDP model. \item[(ii)] In Theorem \ref{cont_bound}, we provide bounds for the difference between the value function of this approximate MDP model and the value function of the original POMDP model. \item[(iii)] We finally, towards a practically consequential goal, in Theorem \ref{robust_bound} establish bounds for the performance loss of the policy obtained using the approximate belief-MDP when it is used in the original model.
-This also establishes that under explicit filter stability conditions to be presented, one can guarantee near optimality of the presented algorithm. \end{itemize}